ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees-and-heaps/06-binary-heaps.md

 Since a complete binary tree has exactly one possible shape for a given number of nodes, we can take advantage of this structure and store it -- perhaps surprisingly -- directly in an array.
 Unlike other binary tree representations, we do not need explicit pointers to parent or child nodes.
 This leads to a simple and compact implementation of [complete binary trees]{.term}.
-Instead of pointers, the positions of a node’s parent and children can be determined using simple index calculations.
+Instead of pointers, the positions of a node's parent and children can be determined using simple index calculations.

 To represent a complete binary tree in an array, we assign a unique array index to each node according to its position in the tree.
 The nodes are numbered level by level, starting at the root and proceeding from left to right within each level.
 The root node is assigned index 0, its left child index 1, its right child index 2, and so on.
-This systematic numbering ensures that a node’s position in the array directly corresponds to its logical position in the tree.
+This systematic numbering ensures that a node's position in the array directly corresponds to its logical position in the tree.
-As a result, the indices of a node’s parent and children can be computed easily using simple arithmetic.
+As a result, the indices of a node's parent and children can be computed easily using simple arithmetic.
 @Fig:example_complete_bintree illustrates this scheme with a complete binary tree containing 12 nodes.

 ::: {#fig:example_complete_bintree}